Expanded Learning Opportunities

 The Early Start Act and Quality Initiative Pilot

 In Washington State, education policymakers have turned their attention to creating access and equity to quality ELO programs.
-The Early Start Act, among other directives called for a pilot of a Quality Rating and Improvement System (QRIS) for programs serving school-age children.
+TThe Early Start Act, among other directives, called for a pilot of a Quality Rating and Improvement System (QRIS) for programs serving school-age children.

 In year two, Cultivate Learning launched a second ELO study to refine our coaching impact, create new learning opportunities for the field, and engage youth voices in defining ELO quality.